videlec/max_plus/README.md

 If you do not get error message with the above line, then you are done.

 Note that if you used the second installation method (`build_ext --inplace`) then this module is available only from the repository `max_plus`.
+On the other hand, if you used the first method, you should _not_ start Sage from the repository `max_plus`.

+If you update the repository (using `git pull`) you need to repeat this step.

 ## Symbolic and integer max plus matrices